-Yogurt (Dahi) – Use plain whole milk yogurt to make the lassi.
+Yogurt (Dahi, Curd) – Use plain whole milk yogurt to make the lassi.
 You can also use Greek yogurt.
-If using homemade yogurt, make sure it is fresh.
+If using homemade curd, make sure it is not sour.

 Note – The quality of yogurt makes or breaks the lassi.
 Homemade yogurt sometimes turns sour making the lassi tangy.
 Make sure the yogurt is fresh to make the best lassi.

 Milk – Milk is used to thin down the lassi.
-Use whole (full-fat) milk to make the lassi rich and creamy.
+Use whole milk (full-fat milk) to make the lassi rich and creamy.

 Note – Some people avoid mixing yogurt with milk.
 In that case, you can use water instead of milk.

 Rose Syrup – I used Rooh Af Za.
 It is available in any Indian grocery store or online.
 You can also use Guru brand rose syrup.

 Gulkand – Gulkand is compote made using fresh rose petals and sugar.
 You will find it in Indian grocery stores or online.

 Optional – Garnish rose lassi with pistachio slivers and dried rose petals.

 How To Make Rose Lassi

 Whisk 2 cups of chilled plain whole milk yogurt in a bowl using a wire whisk until creamy and smooth.

-Add ½ cup chilled whole (full-fat) milk and mix well.
+Add ½ cup chilled whole milk (full-fat milk) and mix well.